-Care and Cleaning of Stainless Steel (Stainless Steel models only)
+Care and Cleaning of Stainless Steel (Some Models)

 Some models are equipped with stainless steel exterior parts.
 Special care and cleaning are required for maintaining the appearance of stainless parts.
 Please refer to the table provided at the beginning of the General Care & Cleaning section in this Use & Care Guide.